Admission Requirements for the Elementary Education Program

 Your APAS must be coded as Elementary Education Major.

-Completion of Minnesota Teacher Licensure Examinations (MTLE) in basic skills.
-These are state required tests.
-You must complete these tests before starting Elementary Education coursework.
-They must be passed before you can student teach.
-To register and find more information on MTLE go to mtle.nesinc.com.
+Completion of Minnesota National Evaluation Series (NES) Essential Academic Skills Tests.
+These are state-required tests that you must complete before starting Elementary Education coursework.
+You must pass all three subtests (Reading, Writing and Math) before you are able to student teach.
+To register and find more information on state required tests, go to mtle.nesinc.com.